Gilgandra Shire

 Gilgandra Shire is a local government area in the Orana region of New South Wales, Australia.
 The Shire is located adjacent to the junction of the Newell, Oxley and Castlereagh highways and can be reached in about six hours by car from Sydney CBD.
 The Shire lies on the Castlereagh River and includes part of the Warrumbungles National Park.
 The shire was constituted in 1906.

-The mayor of Gilgandra Shire Council is Cr.
-Doug Batten, an independent politician.
+The mayor of Gilgandra Shire Council is Doug Batten, an independent politician.

 Settlements and geography

 Gilgandra Shire includes Gilgandra, Balladoran and Curban.

 The geography of the Gilgandra Shire is very flat.
 The soil is composed mostly of sand, making it very porous and difficult to grow certain plants.
 The weather is hot and dry, reaching 40 C for consecutive days during summer.